cangulo/cangulo.github.io/blog/projects/nugets/cangulo.changelog/index.md

 2021-11-20

 fix:
--   Solved bug in the TransactionsController that makes transaction fail
+-   Solved bug in the TransactionsController that makes transactions fail

 refactor:
 -   Simplified Transactions Repository
--   It's possible! you can turn a 50-line code chunk into just 3 lines.
+-   It's possible!
+You can turn a 50-line code chunk into just 3 lines.
 Here's how

 docs:
 -   Updated docs/examples